 Bad Breath (Halitosis)

 Daily brushing and flossing helps to prevent the build-up of food particles, plaque and bacteria in your mouth.
 Food particles left in the mouth deteriorate and cause bad breath.
 If you feel that your bad breath has been consistent, despite your proper oral hygiene, this may be a sign of gum disease or another dental problem.
 In this case, please contact our office to schedule an appointment.

 Canker sores (aphthous ulcers) are small sores inside the mouth that often recur.
 They have a white or gray base surrounded by a red border.
 Generally lasting one or two weeks, the duration of canker sores can be reduced by the use of antimicrobial mouthwashes or topical agents can be used as a treatment for canker sores.

-We care for families and people from Greenwood, Sallisaw, Van Buren, Alma and Fort Smith.
-Call us at 479-785-1419 or use our convenient Request and Appointment form.
+Our general dentistry patients come to us from Greenwood, Sallisaw, Van Buren, Alma and Fort Smith, Arkansas.
+Call us at (479) 785-1419 or use our convenient Request an Appointment form.